eclab/edisyn/README.md

 * V. Hoyle collaborated on the Red Sound DarkStar and Microtuning editors, and cooked the deep-learned variational autoencoder for the DX7
 * Wim Verheyen wrote the Prophet Rev2 editor
+* Guy Rooms wrote the Novation A Station editor
 * Special thanks to Derek Cook's [CoreMidi4J](https://github.com/DerekCook/CoreMidi4J), which Edisyn uses to fix critical bugs in MacOS's sysex handling.
 * Thanks to the many beta testers and bug report submitters for various editors.
 Many of these people are thanked in the individual About panels for different synth editors.